-Easter Monday is known as Pasquetta (“Little Easter”) in Italy, but is also sometimes called Lunedi dell'Agnello or “Lamb Monday”, giving a clue to the most traditional centrepiece of the lunch table.
+Easter Monday is known as Pasquetta (“Little Easter”) in Italy, but is also sometimes called Lunedi dell’Agnello or “Lamb Monday”, giving a clue as to the most traditional centrepiece of an Easter lunch in Italy.

-Romans typically prepare lamb soup or cook it in an egg and citrus sauce, southern Italians often put it in a stew, while elsewhere it will be roasted with garlic and rosemary – every family and restaurant will have its own special recipe.
+There are countless regional variations and recipes: Romans might prepare lamb soup or cook it in an egg and citrus sauce, southern Italians often put it in a stew, while elsewhere it will be roasted with garlic and rosemary – every family and restaurant will have its own special recipe.

 If you don’t eat meat, why not opt for the veggie-friendly lamb cake – an elaborate dessert made in the shape of a sheep, which you can find in many bakeries.

 Good Friday, a sombre date in the Catholic calendar, was traditionally a day of fasting.
 These days some Catholic families opt for fish, typically choosing light dishes with simple dressing.